FaisalTF/schoolLocator/README.md

 ## Washington Public School Locator
 This project showcases public schools around the state of Washington.
-A list of all current public schools in Washington State for the 2021-2022 school year as listed on the OSPI School Directory is presented in a web app.
+A list of all current public schools in Washington State for the 2021-2022 school year as listed on the OSPI School Directory is presented to the user, who may explore the directory, the map, and choose a certian school for the map to zoom into and showcase information about.

 This project was built with four main utilities in mind:

 1- To serve as a pltform visualizing broad geographical trends in the distribution of schools aorund the state of Washigton.
 This could help identify disparities in educational opportunities across different geographical and socioeconomical factors.

-2- To visualize schools in proximity to a specific address or monument; this could help identify the strength of a single point in educational opportunities in proximity.
-This could be helpful in comparing resedential addresses, for example.
+2- To visualize schools in proximity to a specific address or monument; this could help identify the strength of a single address through the educational opportunities in proximity.
+This could be helpful, for example, in comparing resedential addresses and assessing property decisions.

-3- To visualize schools relative to each other, providing the ability to compare different schools and clusters.
+3- To visualize schools relative to each other, providing the ability to compare different schools and clustering trends.

-4= To serve as a directory, the comprehensive list of schools is listed along with addresses, and can serve for those looking to browse or locate a school.
+4- To serve as a school directory.
+The comprehensive list of schools is listed along with addresses, and can serve for those looking to browse or locate a school.
 The information present can also easily be expanded to show more information that is already present within the data.

 The platform is at the following link: https://faisaltf.github.io/schoolLocator/index.html